yarnpkg/berry/packages/gatsby/content/getting-started/usage.md

 > **Migrating from Yarn 1**
 >
-> We've been compiling helpful advices when porting over from Yarn 1 on the following [Migration Guide](/advanced/migration).
+> We've been compiling helpful advice when porting over from Yarn 1 on the following [Migration Guide](/advanced/migration).
 Give it a look and contribute to it if you see things that aren't covered yet!
+Make sure to consult the [PnP Compatibility Table](/features/pnp#compatibility-table) and [enable the node-modules plugin](/advanced/migration#if-required-enable-the-node-modules-plugin) if required!

 ### Accessing the list of commands